Why UT Southwestern

 Medical malpractice insurance is provided for Radiology house staff by the Department through the University of Texas System group plan.

-Each resident receives three weeks of personal leave annually.
+Each resident receives three weeks of personal leave annually, plus 10 additional days of paid time off.

 Radiology residency applications should be submitted through the Electronic Residency Application Service (ERAS).